webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 Other ways to check and diagnose chain issues:
 - Qualsys SSL Server Test: https://www.ssllabs.com/ssltest/ is useful for full diagnostics of your certificate chain.
 - Namecheap SSL Checker: https://decoder.link/sslchecker/
-- OpenSSL: `openssl s_client -connectyour.domain.com:443 -servername  your.domain.com`
+- OpenSSL: `openssl s_client -connect your.domain.com:443 -servername  your.domain.com`